morze00/QFS_kinematics/README.md

  Modify info.hh to change beam parameters, masses, internal momentum spread, etc.

  Pass --direct-kinematics flag to simulate in direct kinematics the scattering of of a beam-like proton "i" on a cluster/nucleon "a" bound in target nucleus A which is at rest.
+By default, inverse kinematics and (p,2p) reactions are assumed (if no flag is set).

- See output tree variables for the kinematics of the particles 1, 2 and B in the lab and CM frame and other kinematical variables
+See output tree variables for the kinematics of the particles 1, 2 and B in the lab and CM frames.

+Compilation requires and existing ROOT installation.
+Compile the code using 'make' command in the temrinal.

+Example usage:

+./qfs --root=output.root --max-events=50000 --cugnon --ppn
+./qfs --root=output.root --direct-kinematics